|

 MICA) position and is now CEO at NOL.
 I wish more of my former

+students and subordinates could be like them.
 Not withstanding their important positions in Malaysia and

 Singapore, both Jega and David remain the perfect ACSians –